 The advantage of using a recumbent cross trainer for interval training is that it delivers a full body workout by utilizing the upper and lower body at the same time while reducing the impact on the joints.

-NuStep recumbent cross trainers have multiple resistance levels that can be adjusted or depending on your fitness level or workout goals.
+NuStep recumbent cross trainers have multiple resistance levels.
+You can adjust the resistance based on your fitness level or workout goals.
 For instance, you may want to decrease resistance during your high-intensity segment to increase your speed and heart rate.
 Then, during your recovery period, increase resistance to move slower and lower your heart rate.

-You could also do the inverse and increase resistance to work harder and then lower your resistance during your recovery to reduce the load and overall exertion.
+You could also do the inverse and increase resistance to work harder.
+Then, lower your resistance during your recovery to reduce the load and overall exertion.
 Whatever you choose, you need to work your hardest and allow for active rest or you’re not doing HIIT!

 HIIT can help you maximize your workout when you have time constraints (30 minutes or less).
-Like most exercise, when done properly, it helps burn more calories, promotes weight loss, improves oxygen and blood flow, and helps lower blood pressure and blood sugar.
+Like most exercise, when done properly, it helps burn more calories, promotes weight loss, improves oxygen and blood flow.
+It also helps lower blood pressure and blood sugar.
 As always, consult your physician before you begin any new fitness routine.